 The screening process is inherently iterative in order to limit the number of cases for more detailed PSA models.
-If the number of screened in scenarios is large it could be necessary to set priorities for the detailed PSA models and bounding could be useful for that purpose.
 The overall approach to the determination of initiating events for an extended PSA can be summarized for internal events PSA in Figure 7-1.
 The extension of the approach to hazard scenarios is depicted in Figure 7-2.